 - Temperatures between 50° to 80° degrees Fahrenheit and no lower than 32° degrees Fahrenheit.

-- Regular feeding with an all-purpose slow-release fertilizer, a high nitrogen fertilizer or specialty citrus fertilizer.
-Do not feed this citrus tree during winter.
+- Regular feeding with an all-purpose slow-release fertilizer, a high nitrogen fertilizer, a specialty citrus fertilizer or even a lemon tree fertilizer.
+Do not feed meyer citrus trees during winter.

 What Meyer Lemons Don’t Like